 Canada’s commitment to making homes and buildings more energy efficient will continue to grow in coming years to meet national net-zero energy and emissions goals.
 This has increased opportunities for the residential construction industry to meet current and emerging energy performance standards and building code requirements.

 This program will introduce you to residential design and construction principles, methods and technologies for building high-performance homes.
 You will develop leading industry knowledge of building science principles, metrics for verifying performance, and prevailing rating and verification systems.

 This program is ideal for professionals in the residential construction industry, including architects, designers, engineers, site managers and trades.
 It will build upon your existing knowledge of home design and construction to meet current provincial and national building code energy requirements.

 Upon completion of this program, participants will be able to:

-Individuals who complete this program will be able to apply their knowledge to current positions in the residential construction industry, stay on the leading edge of home construction, and be able to participate in the design and construction of homes that meet 2030 net zero ready and 2050 net zero emissions requirements.
+Once you've completed the program, you'll be able to apply your knowledge to current positions in the residential construction industry, stay on the leading edge of home construction, and be able to participate in the design and construction of homes that meet 2030 net zero ready and 2050 net zero emissions requirements.

 Expect to start at an entry-level and as you gain experience and possibly with additional experience your career opportunities will expand.
 Use the following Job Market Outlook tool as a starting point to explore your career options.